-In this course, we will read and discuss a set of articles and book chapters on a particular theme in comparative Indo-European linguistics.
-We will pay attention, first of all, to the argumentation of the authors of the articles, and to the validity of their arguments.
-Secondly, we will discuss the formal organisation of the articles: how are the facts presented, how explicit is the argumentation, how does the author use references and footnotes, etc.
+In this course, we will read and discuss a set of articles and book chapters on two specific topics in comparative Indo-European linguistics that are not covered by any of the other MA-courses in Indo-European.
+We will pay attention to the argumentation of the authors of the articles and to the validity of their arguments.
+We will also discuss the formal organisation of the articles: how are the facts presented, how explicit is the argumentation, how does the author use references and footnotes, etc

-The main objective of the course is to learn how to critically read scholarly publications on Indo-European.
-Students will further learn how to summarize and analyze the argumentation in a scholarly publication and how to present this to an audience.
+At the end of the course, participants will be familiar with the state-of-the-art research in two areas of Indo-European studies.
+They will have developed the skills to critically assess the scholarly literature on Indo-European.
+They will also have learned how to summarize and analyze the argumentation in a scholarly publication and how to present this to an audience.

 Mode of instruction

-Students are expected to attend the weekly seminars of the BA course Readings in Indo-European Linguistics (5513VRIL) and a one-hour weekly tutorial, during which the students will give presentations about additional articles or book chapters.
+Students are expected to attend the weekly seminars of the BA course Readings in Indo-European Linguistics (5513VRIL) and a one-hour weekly tutorial, during which the students will give presentations about additional readings.

 Time spent on attending seminars: 38 hours